Top of the page

 The rotator cuff is a group of tendons and muscles around the shoulder that keeps the shoulder joint stable.
 It is what allows you to raise and rotate your arm.
 Over time, daily wear and exercise can cause the tendons to rub on the bones of your shoulder.

 In many people, these problems do not cause pain.
 When they do cause pain, you can do things to reduce the pain and swelling.
 These include rest, physiotherapy, ice and heat, and anti-inflammatory medicine.
 If you still have pain after trying these treatments, you and your doctor can discuss having a steroid injection or surgery.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E207 in the search box to learn more about "Rotator Cuff Problems: Care Instructions."
+Enter E207 in the search box to learn more about "Rotator Cuff Problems: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.